NextronSystems/thor-manual/deployment/thunderstorm.rst

      -
      - --asyn
    * - Advantage
-     - Returns Scan Result
+     - Returns scan result
      - Faster submission
    * - Disadvantage
-     - Client waits for result of each sample
+     - Client waits for the result of each sample
      - No immediate scan result on the client side

-In asynchronous mode, the Thunderstorm service keeps the samples in a queue on disk and scans them with THOR as it has time to scan them.
-The number of files in this queue can be queried at the status endpoint **/api/status** and checked on the landing page of the web GUI.
+In asynchronous mode, the Thunderstorm service keeps submitted samples in an on-disk queue and scans them as resources become available.
+The number of queued files can be queried through the status endpoint ``/api/status`` and viewed on the landing page of the web GUI.

 SSL/TLS
 ^^^^^^^

-We do not recommend the use of SSL/TLS since it impacts the submission performance.
-In cases in which you transfer files through networks with IDS/IPS appliances, the submission in an SSL/TLS protected tunnel prevents IDS alerts and connection resets by the IPS.
+We generally do not recommend SSL/TLS because it can reduce submission performance.
+However, if you transfer files through networks with IDS/IPS appliances, using an SSL/TLS-protected tunnel can help prevent IDS alerts and IPS-triggered connection resets.

-Depending on the average size of the samples, the submission frequency and the number of different sources that submit samples, the transmission could take up to twice as much time.
+Depending on average sample size, submission frequency, and the number of different sources, transmission can take up to twice as much time.

-Note: The thunderstormAPI client doesn't verify the server's certificate by default as in this special case, secrecy isn't important.
-The main goal of the SSL/TLS encryption is an obscured method to transport potentially malicious samples over network segments that could be monitored by IDS/IPS systems.
-You can activate certificate checks with the ``--verify`` command line flag or ``verify`` parameter in API library's method respectively.
+The thunderstormAPI client does not verify the server certificate by default.
+In this use case, the main goal of SSL/TLS is often to transport potentially malicious samples through monitored network segments without triggering IDS/IPS controls.
+You can enable certificate verification with the ``--verify`` command-line flag or the corresponding ``verify`` parameter in the API library.